viperproject/prusti-dev/doc/dev-guide/src/config/flags.md

 ## `CHECK_BINARY_OPERATIONS`

 When enabled, binary operations will be checked for overflows.
+See [integer type encoding](../encoding/types.md#i-u-char).

 ## `CHECK_FOLDUNFOLD_STATE`